 In particular the following important property holds: To every two points $p,q\in M\cup \di M$ we find an affine apartment $A$ in $M$ such that $p,q\in A\cup \di A$.
 We say that $A$ \emph{joins} $p$ and $q$.

 Given two affine apartments $A,A'$ in a Euclidean building $E$ that have a common chamber at infinity, i.e. $c\in \Di E$ such that $c\subset \di A$ and $c\subset\di A'$.
-Then the intersection $A\cap A'$ contains a Weyl sector with boundary $c$.
+Then the intersection $A\cap A'$ contains a Weyl sector with $c$ being its boundary at infinity.
 Such a Weyl sector is called a \emph{common subsector} of $A$ and $A'$.

-\textsc{The type map} \cite[Sc.4.2.1]{Kleiner-Leeb},\cite[Sc.2.4]{KLP}: To the visual boundary $\di M$ with the building structure $\Di M$ there is naturally a type map $\ty:\di M\to \apo$ associated.
+\textsc{The type map} \cite[Sc.4.2.1]{Kleiner-Leeb},\cite[Sc.2.4]{KLP}: To the visual boundary $\di M$ with the building structure $\Di M$ there exists a map $\ty:\di M\to \apo$, called \emph{type map}.
 Given $x\in\di M$ there is a chamber $c_x\in \Di M$ with $x\in c_x$ and an affine apartment $A$ with $c_x\subset\di A$.
 Then this yields a isometry from $c_x$ to $\apo$ with respect to the Tits metric on $c_x$ and the angular metric on $\apo$.
 In this way we can assign to each element of $\di M$ an unique element of $\apo$.
 It can be shown that the image is independent of the chamber and the apartment chosen, hence we get a well defined map $\ty:\di M\to \apo$.
 The type map is consistent with the types of the spherical building $\Di M$, i.e. two simplices of $\Di M$ are of the same type if and only if they are mapped to the same face of $\apo$ under $\ty$.